Mikail124/csProject/group/meetingslog.md

 We talked about how to shoot the video of our project.

 ****
 NOTE: We did not arrange group meetings because we were 2 people in the project.
-We talked to Arda through whatsapp.
+We talked through whatsapp.